A Guide to Fun, Free Places to go in the Nations Capital

 The National Gallery of Art is home to an outdoor sculpture garden filled with works from both well-known and up-and-coming artists.
 It is “designed to offer year-round enjoyment to the public in one of the preemptive locations on the National Mall.”

 The Garden isn’t just home to some magnificent sculptures, though.
 It also hosts Jazz in the Garden, every Friday from 5 to 8:30 p.m.
-So immerse yourself in the art and enjoy the atmosphere.
+So immerse yourself in the art and enjoy the atmosphere of endless gardens in DC.

 For nature lovers…